bradvatne/bali-dog-finder/README.md

 Hi! 👋 I'm Brad!
 My story starts like many others.
 I took a break during my third year of a Computer Science degree in late 2019 and set out travelling Southeast Asia.
 As the pandemic began to erupt in early 2020, I decided to settle in Bali.
 In November of 2020 I started learning Next.js.
 After building a few basic projects, I felt prepared to tackle something a little more involved.
 Many community Facebook groups in Bali are inundated daily with multiple posts of dogs that are lost or found.
 Given that, I found a way to help the community and also develop my skills.

-I am now building my first real web-app, I'm engaged to my wonderfully supportive fiancee with a child on the way, and hoping to be employable soon.
+I am now building my first real web-app, I'm engaged to my wonderfully supportive fiancee and hoping to be employable soon.

 My technical goals for this project were to get a feel for the development process from start to finish and gain a true understanding of the technologies used.
 For this reason, I limited most of my research to within their respective documentation, rather than just copy + pasting from tutorials.